 Honey, with all of its sweetness, can make quite a sticky mess on your laundry.
 If it's completely neglected, a honey stain can do lasting damage on clothing, especially to the fibers of the fabric.
 With a few simple steps, though, honey stains can be history.

 Gather a few items to have on hand to tackle a honey stain, you may not need all items, but armed with all, you should be able to do away with the stain.

 - Liquid laundry detergent

-- Hydrogen peroxide, vinegar, or lemon juice (optional; white or colorfast clothing only)
+- Optional (for white or colorfast clothing): Hydrogen peroxide, vinegar, or lemon juice

 As with all clothing stains, remove honey stains by working from the outside of the stain toward the center to prevent spreading the stain.
 Follow these steps for fresh or dried honey stains:

-Rinse the area thoroughly with cold water under a sink faucet.
-Cold water will help break down the honey without setting the stain into the fabric.
+- Rinse with cold water: Cold water will help break down the honey without setting the stain into the fabric.
 The honey will start to dissolve in the cold water, making it easier to remove the stain from the fabric.
-After rinsing for several minutes with cold water, you can try gently scraping off the honey with a spoon.
+After rinsing for several minutes with cold water, you can try gently scraping off the honey with a spoon or a coarse sponge.

-Wash the clothing in your washing machine, using the hottest water recommended by the fabric care instructions.
+- Use the washing machine: Wash using the hottest water recommended by the fabric care instructions.

 - Apply a bleaching agent for white or colorfast items: If the stain remains and the garment is white, or it has passed the colorfast there are a few other solutions you can try.
 Apply a mild bleaching agent, such as hydrogen peroxide, white vinegar, or lemon juice to the stain using a soft sponge.
 Rinse the fabric thoroughly in cold water.